hde-devops-exam/challenge/README.md

-# challenge
+# about this repository
-challenge application for devops candidates
+this is the entrance to apply challenge hde-devops exam for candidates

 # how to